MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/churn-prediction/churn-prediction-quickstart.md

 ms.localizationpriority: medium
 ---

+# Quickstart

-# Prerequisites
+## Prerequisites

 1. Sign in to [PlayFab portal](https://playfab.com).
 2. Navigate to your title.

-# Create a Churn Prediction segment and apply mitigation strategy
+## Create a Churn Prediction segment and apply mitigation strategy

 **Note** - Churn Prediction segments can only be created 48 hours after the feature has been enabled for the title.